kragen/derctuo/virtual-machine-setup.md

-I set up a virtual machine today using QEMU with KVM under Ubuntu 20.04.
+I set up a virtual machine today using the virtual-machine emulator QEMU with KVM under Ubuntu 20.04.

 Objectives
 ----------